 PolyJet – Material Jetting

-Stratasys PolyJet technology, jets ultra-thin layers of photopolymer material onto the build tray, very similar to a standard inkjet printer and each layer is immediately cured by a UV light.
-The gel-like support material is available for complex geometrical parts which can be easily removed by hand or by using an aqua blast or water jetting.
+Stratasys PolyJet technology jets ultra-thin layers of photopolymer material onto the build tray, similar to a standard inkjet printer.
+Each layer is immediately cured by a UV light.
+The gel-like support material is available for complex geometrical parts, easily removed by hand or using an aqua blast or water jetting.

-Many pieces of literature refer to material Jetting technology as ‘PolyJet’, mainly due to that fact that PolyJet is the first ever material jetting technology printer introduced (First introduced by Object and later bought by Stratasys).
+Many pieces of literature refer to material Jetting technology as ‘PolyJet’, mainly because PolyJet is the first-ever material jetting technology printer introduced (First introduced by Object and later bought by Stratasys).

 How does PolyJet material jetting technology work?

-After the common steps of how additive manufacturing works, in where the 3D CAD model is converted to layer-based information, it’s ready to be printed.
+After the common steps of how additive manufacturing works, in which the 3D CAD model is converted to layer-based information, it’s ready to be printed.

-Schematic of a simple Material Jetting or PolyJet process is shown in figure below to help describe the material jetting method.
+A schematic of a simple Material Jetting or PolyJet process is shown in the figure below to help describe the material jetting method.

-- As shown in the above schematic, PolyJet printers have print heads, build chamber, material container and UV Curing light
+- As shown in the above schematic, PolyJet printers have print heads, a build chamber, a material container and UV Curing light.

-- Liquid resin inside the container is heated at the start to achieve optimum viscosity suitable for jetting
+- The liquid resin inside the container is heated at the start to achieve optimum viscosity suitable for jetting.

-- UV light cures the material deposited and solidifying it to create the layer
+- UV light cures the material deposited and solidifies it to create the layer.

 - This process continues until the part has finished printing